 Ms. Hack has received numerous awards throughout her distinguished career.
+She was honored in 2023 as the “Defense Lawyer of the Year” by the San Diego Defense Lawyers.
 She was the 2013 recipient of the prestigious Daniel T. Broderick III Award, awarded by Consumer Attorneys of San Diego.
-This award is given to a lawyer in private practice with a substantial body of civil litigation experience, whose word is his or her bond and who epitomizes the highest principles of civility, integrity and professionalism.
+This award is given to a lawyer in private practice with a substantial body of civil litigation experience, whose word is his or her bond and who epitomizes the highest principles of civility, integrity, and professionalism.
 For civil litigators practicing in San Diego County, this award is viewed as the highest accomplishment one can receive.

-In addition to practicing law, Ms. Hack is an Adjunct Professor at the University of San Diego School of Law, and has also taught “Negotiations” since 2018.
+In addition to practicing law, Ms. Hack is an Adjunct Professor at her alma mater, the University of San Diego School of Law, and has taught “Negotiations” since 2018.
 She has also been an instructor for CEB’s annual courses “Recent Developments in Tort Litigation” and “Use and Abuse of Interrogatories.”
 She also serves as an arbitrator for the San Diego County Superior Court.

-Ms. Hack is past president of the San Diego Inn of Court, and she is also on the Board of Directors of the American Inns of Court (Hon.
+Ms. Hack is a past president of the San Diego Inn of Court, and she also serves on the Board of Directors of the American Inns of Court (Hon.
 William B. Enright Inn).
-She is also a past President of that organization, which works to create an atmosphere of camaraderie among lawyers and judges.
+She is also a past president of that organization, which works to create an atmosphere of camaraderie among lawyers and judges.
 Ms. Hack serves as a mentor to new lawyers within HFM, and she mentors law students and new lawyers for the Lawyers Club of San Diego.